A perfectionist pessimistic Asian mother is a piece of work.

 If I survived it, I can learn from it and be proud of myself.

-You're selfish to be happy by yourself and not think for others.
+You're selfish to not devote yourself and not sacrifice for others.

 If you are not happy with yourself, how are you able to make others happy?